Hypnotherapy Newcastle, Sunderland, Gateshead, Durham and North Shields. Get help with smoking cessation, weight loss, stress and anxiety today.

-1890s – In 1892 a team of doctors were commissioned by the (BMA) British Medical Association to evaluate the effects of hypnotherapy.
+The 1890s – In 1892 a team of doctors was commissioned by the (BMA) British Medical Association to evaluate the effects of hypnotherapy.
 After the evaluation was completed the committee came back with a report that they were more than satisfied with the genuineness of the hypnotic state.

-The committee was of the opinion that hypnosis was very effective at alleviating many ailments like problems sleeping (insomnia), overcoming anxiety disorders and pain relief.
+The committee believed that hypnosis was very effective at alleviating many ailments like problems sleeping (insomnia), overcoming anxiety disorders, and pain relief.

 After they had consulted with many of the leading experts in the field of hypnosis for over two years they completed a report which was published by the British Medical Journal which was titled “Medical use of hypnotism”.

 The report stated that hypnotism should be considered for use in medical practice.
-The committee also commented on how hypnosis was a very valuable tool which could be used for psycho-somatic disorders.
+The committee also commented on how hypnosis was a very valuable tool that could be used for psychosomatic disorders.

 2003 Erich Flammer and Dr. Walter Bongartz from the University of Konstanz in Germany published their analysis on the effectiveness of hypnotherapy.
-The examined data related to psychosomatic illness, stop smoking, anxiety and pain relief.
+They examined data related to psychosomatic illness, stop smoking, anxiety, and pain relief.
 They showed that hypnotherapy was very effective in overcoming many different medical problems.

 Undoubtedly the boundaries of hypnotherapy in modern times will be significantly moved forward thanks to the work of Dave Elman, Ormond McGill, Milton Erickson, Gerald Kein, and many other professional hypnotherapists.

 It’s my ambition as a hypnotherapist to play my part in what has to be one of the most challenging and best professions in the world.
 If you are looking to find hypnotherapy in Newcastle upon Tyne to help you quit smoking or lose weight pick up the phone and give me a call.